mysteryx93/AviSynthShader/README.md

 FormatOut: The output format.
 Default = same as input.
 Convert: Whether to call ConvertToShader and ConvertFromShader within the shader.
 Default=true
 lsb_in, lsb_out: Whether the input and output are to be converted to/from DitherTools' Stack16 format.
 Default=false
+fWidth, fHeight, fStr, fSort: Allows downscaling the output before reading back from GPU.
+See SSimDownscaler.

+#### SSimDownscaler(Input, W, H, Str, Soft, MatrixIn, MatrixOut, FormatOut, Convert, lsb_in, lsb_out)
+Downscales the image in high quality.

+Arguments:
+W: The width to resize to.
+H: The height to resize to.
+Str: The algorithm strength to apply.
+Soft: If true, the result will be softer.
+Other arguments are the same as SuperRes.

 #### ColorMatrixShader(input, MatrixIn, MatrixOut, FormatOut)